Well kids, it’s a new week, and you know what that means: there’s a new book on innovation and creative thinking.

 - “Mistakes do no harm in science because there are lots of smart people out there who will immediately spot a mistake and correct it.” – Linus Pauling

 - “To achieve something really worthwhile in research, it is necessary to go against the opinions of one’s fellows.” – Fred Hoyle

 - “The blunders of genius are often indeed the portals of discovery.” – Mario Livio

 There you go – a new creative thinking exercise and quotes about brilliant blunders.
 You’re set for a great week of creative exploration! – Mike Brown

 Download the free ebook, “Taking the NO Out of InNOvation” to help you generate fantastic creative thinking and ideas!
 For an organizational innovation success boost, contact TheBrainzooming Group to help your team be more successful by rapidly expanding strategic options and creating innovative plans to efficiently implement.
-Email us email@example.com or call us at 816-509-5320 to learn how we can deliver these benefits for you.
+Email us at firstname.lastname@example.org or call us at 816-509-5320 to learn how we can deliver these benefits for you.